BullGuard Review: Quick Expert Summary

 BullGuard’s live chat is excellent (available in English, Danish, Dutch, French, German, and Romanian).
 I tested the English support and connected with a customer service representative in less than a minute.
 The representative was able to answer all of my questions in a matter of minutes, which is really impressive.

 After my conversation with the live chat agent, I tested the email support (available in the languages above + Chinese).
 Unfortunately, email support took 4 days to respond to my email.
 Given how prompt BullGuard’s live chat reps are, I don’t think there’s much reason to use BullGuard’s email support system.

 I set up an appointment and managed to get live help in less than an hour.
 An agent took control of my PC and ran a full malware scan, catching test files I’d hidden throughout my system.
 The service costs extra, but one payment allows for 3 months of premium support, so it’s worthwhile for users who aren’t confident in running antivirus software.

 The forums are another really helpful way to find answers to simple questions.
 I posted a problem on the forum, expecting another BullGuard user to help me, but instead got a reply from an official customer support agent in less than an hour.

-Overall, I’m very impressed by BullGuard’s customer support.
+Overall, BullGuard’s customer support is very good.
 The live chat agents are prompt and responsive, the forums are fairly detailed with official support, and the prioritized support tool is an awesome asset for less tech-savvy users.

-BullGuard also has a ton of high-quality extras.
-Its firewall and network monitor provide cutting-edge protection from network intrusion, exploits, and back-door attacks, while the identity theft protections are probably the best around, providing up-to-the-minute updates on credit changes for users in the US, Canada, and several European countries.
+I like BullGuard’s firewall and network monitor that provide cutting-edge protection from network intrusion, exploits, and back-door attacks, and I think its identity theft protections are really good, offering up-to-the-minute updates on credit changes for users in the US, Canada, and several European countries.
 I’m also a fan of BullGuard’s game booster, although there are more advanced options for gamers out there.